ibm-cloud-docs/messages-for-rabbitmq/learn-high-availability.md

 ### Quorum Queues
 {: #quorum-queues}

-Starting in RabbitMQ 3.8, high-availability can be managed with [quorum queues](https://www.rabbitmq.com/quorum-queues.html).
+Starting in RabbitMQ 3.8, high-availability can be managed with [quorum queues](https://www.rabbitmq.com/quorum-queues.html){: external}.
 Using quorum queues can significantly improve high-availability of a deployment, specifically in cases where queues exist long term and their durability is more important than other features.
 Quorum queues manage high-availability by maintaining a quorum that uses the Raft Consensus Algorithm, and the current primary and most of the replicas agree on the contents of the queue.
 If something happens to the primary node, the replicas elect the next primary.

-The RabbitMQ documentation covers the [use-cases](https://www.rabbitmq.com/quorum-queues.html#use-cases), and how to [implement quorum queues in your cluster](https://www.rabbitmq.com/quorum-queues.html#usage).
+The RabbitMQ documentation covers the [use-cases](https://www.rabbitmq.com/quorum-queues.html#use-cases){: external}, and how to [implement quorum queues in your cluster](https://www.rabbitmq.com/quorum-queues.html#usage){: external}.

-For more information on quorum queues and the preferred status of RabbitMQ 3.8, review this [blog post announcement](https://cms.ibm.com/cloud/blog/announcements/ibm-cloud-messages-for-rabbitmq-38-is-now-preferred).
+For more information on quorum queues and the preferred status of RabbitMQ 3.8, review this [blog post announcement](https://cms.ibm.com/cloud/blog/announcements/ibm-cloud-messages-for-rabbitmq-38-is-now-preferred){: external}.

 ### Mirrored Queues
 {: #mirrored-queues}

-While quorum queues are preferred, the default configuration in RabbitMQ 3.7, and previous, uses [mirrored queues](https://www.rabbitmq.com/ha.html#what-is-mirroring).
+While quorum queues are preferred, the default configuration in RabbitMQ 3.7, and previous, uses [mirrored queues](https://www.rabbitmq.com/ha.html#what-is-mirroring){: external}.
 Mirrored queues are configured with each queue containing a primary on one member of the cluster and mirrors of the queues exist on the other members of the cluster.
 Messages published to the queue first go to the primary and are then replicated to the mirrors.
 If something happens to the primary node, the oldest synchronized mirror is promoted to primary.

 ## High-Availability for your Application